-In the huge parks at the western outskirts of the German capital we find a large collection of fine palaces.
+In the huge parks of Potsdam, at the western outskirts of the German capital, we find a large collection of fine palaces.

 UNESCO’s World Heritage Centre’s short description of site no. 532: